smarr/gil-sem-demos/blog/python-gil.md

 though, except for a tiny set of specific cases, one can assume that a bytecode sequence is not atomic.

-However, since the Python community is taking steps that may lead to the removal of the GIL, the changes in recent Python versions to give much stronger atomicity guarantees are likely a step in the wrong direction for the correctness of concurrent Python code.
+However, since the Python community is taking steps that may lead to the removal of the GIL, the changes in recent Python versions to give much stronger atomicity "guarantees" are likely a step in the wrong direction for the correctness of concurrent Python code.
+I mean this in the sense of people to accidentally rely on these implementation details, leading to hard to find concurrency bugs when running on a no-GIL Python.

 ### 4. Which Guarantees Might One Incorrectly Assume the GIL Provides?